 Rainer is a graduate of the Harvard-New England Conservatory Joint Program and is currently pursuing an Artist Diploma at the University of Southern California.
 He received his M.M. with honors from New England Conservatory and his A.B. magna cum laude in Philosophy from Harvard, where he was elected to Phi Beta Kappa as a junior and was named a John Harvard Scholar.
 Also during his time at Harvard, he was the recipient of the Lucy Allen Paton Prize for excellence in the humanities and fine arts, the Thomas T. Hoopes Prize for outstanding achievement on his senior thesis, and an Artist Development Fellowship.

 Rainer is a passionate advocate of classical music as a force for social change and he is particularly involved in activism for human rights in North Korea.
-He has worked for Citizens' Alliance for North Korean Human Rights in Seoul and has given several fundraising concerts in both the U.S. and South Korea, helping to raise over $20,000 for various North Korean human rights-oriented projects.
+He has worked for Citizens' Alliance for North Korean Human Rights in Seoul and has given several fundraising concerts in both the U.S. and South Korea, helping to raise significant funds for various North Korean human rights-oriented projects.
 He also co-founded Project LENS, a performance collaborative that seeks to explore connections between music and a wide variety of topics in the world beyond.
-Project LENS debuted at Harvard in Fall 2014.
+Project LENS debuted at Harvard University in Fall 2014.